Language and Syntax Documentation

 location: "./run"

-In any of the .tx files loaded by this runbook, the variables env.stacks_network_id and env.stacks_api_url will be available in the global scope.
+In any of the .tx files loaded by this runbook, the inputs input.stacks_network_id and input.stacks_api_url will be available in the global scope.
 When the Web UI loads this runbook, the first action item will allow you to select which environment to load.
 Selecting a new environment will reload the current runbook with the new environment variables being injected into the execution.

 ...

-Inputs can be used to store variables that can be used by other constructs and that can be edited by users in the Web UI.
-If the input's value field is specified, the input will appear on the Web UI in the Inputs Review section as a readonly value that can be verified.
-If the default field is specified, however, the input will appear as an editable input in the Web UI.
-The optional description field can be provided to add aditional context to the input.
-Finally, the type field can be provided to restrict the type of values that are valid for the input.
-In most cases, the type can be inferred from the initial default or value field.
-Here is an example input:
+Variables can be used to store values that can be used by other constructs and that can be edited by users in the Web UI.
+If the variables's editable field is unspecified or set to false, the variable will appear on the Web UI in the Variables Review section as a readonly value that can be verified.
+If the editable field is set to true, however, the variable will appear as an editable field in the Web UI.
+The optional description field can be provided to add aditional context to the variable.
+Finally, the type field can be provided to restrict the type of values that are valid for the variable.
+In most cases, the type can be inferred from the initial value field.
+Here is an example variable:

 description = "Enter your birthday"